New Mermaid & Graphviz diagrams in markdown preview

 Trim on save

-Trailing whitespace gets stripped on ⌘S — through the text view, so the trim lives on the undo stack if you want it back.
+Trailing whitespace stripped on ⌘S — through the text view, so the trim lives on the undo stack if you want it back.

 Theme & zoom